nrfconnect/sdk-nrf/doc/nrf/libraries/caf/power_manager.rst

 The |power_manager| is started when the "main" is ready (which is reported using :c:struct:`module_state_event`).

-When started, it can do the following operations:
+When started, it can perform the following operations:

 * Manage `Power states`_
 * Trigger `Switching to low power`_